If you’re looking for a custom wood stain, read about our favorite color wash wood stain trick.

 For example below is a photo of my friend’s beautifully stained kitchen table.
 You can see how in the areas under the checkmark there is a lighter variation of tone.

 This variation of tone is normal in stained wood and is what gives it dimension and beauty so make sure to recreate this effect by leaving some areas of your piece with just the lightest paint color.
-Below is the coffee table I ‘faux stained' with the paints mentioned above.

 You may want to practice a little bit on a scrap piece of wood to get the feel of it.

 Once you’ve got it to your desired result then finish it off with a protective coat.

 That’s it!
 It sure beats hours of sanding and staining.
 And my workspace isn’t stinky with chemical fumes or covered with sanding dust, either!

 I am so happy that my modge podge of tables and chairs now look unified and beautifully ‘faux stained”.